blackfennec-org/blackfennec/docs/source/software_documentation/domain/structure/object_model/index.rst

 Root
 """"
 The root is special as it is unique in a :ref:`tree <definition_underlay>`.
-It can be any type of information and differs only in that it is its own parent.
+It can be of any type and differs only in that it is its own parent.

 Absolute paths of references start from the root.